-- 8.50 Paragraph 180(d) of the National Planning Policy Framework (2023) states that planning policies and decisions should contribute to and enhance the natural and local environment by minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.
-Paragraph 186(a) of the NPPF adds that if significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused. - 8.51 Adopted Policy PPL4 (Biodiversity and Geodiversity) states that as a minimum, there should be no significant impacts upon any protected species, including European Protected Species and schemes should consider the preservation, restoration or re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations. - 8.52 The application is supported by a Preliminary Ecological Appraisal and Preliminary Roost Assessment to assess the ecological value of the proposed development.
-It concludes that the development site has a broadly low ecological value due to the absence of notable areas of habitat, however recommends a series of ecological mitigation and enhancement measures relating to Great Crested Newts, reptiles, bats, nesting birds, badgers and hedgehogs. - 8.53 ECC Place Services Ecology have been consulted on the application, and have confirmed that they are satisfied there is sufficient ecological information available for determination of this application.
+- 8.56 Paragraph 180(d) of the National Planning Policy Framework (2023) states that planning policies and decisions should contribute to and enhance the natural and local environment by minimising impacts on and providing net gains for biodiversity, including by establishing coherent ecological networks that are more resilient to current and future pressures.
+Paragraph 186(a) of the NPPF adds that if significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused. - 8.57 Adopted Policy PPL4 (Biodiversity and Geodiversity) states that as a minimum, there should be no significant impacts upon any protected species, including European Protected Species and schemes should consider the preservation, restoration or re-creation of priority habitats, ecological networks and the protection and recovery of priority species populations. - 8.58 The application is supported by a Preliminary Ecological Appraisal and Preliminary Roost Assessment to assess the ecological value of the proposed development.
+It concludes that the development site has a broadly low ecological value due to the absence of notable areas of habitat, however recommends a series of ecological mitigation and enhancement measures relating to Great Crested Newts, reptiles, bats, nesting birds, badgers and hedgehogs. - 8.59 ECC Place Services Ecology were consulted on the application, and previously confirmed that they are satisfied there is sufficient ecological information available for determination of this application.
 They add that the floodlighting scheme represents a sensitive lighting scheme for foraging and commuting bats, with little to no spill onto adjacent suitable habitat or building.
-Given this, they raise no objections subject to conditions relating to securing mitigation/enhancement measures, a biodiversity enhancement strategy and a wildlife sensitive lighting scheme. - 8.54 During the determination of the application, comments have been received stating that bats will be affected by the proposal and that the data contained within the reports demonstrates that bats exhibiting light adverse behaviour would be affected by very low levels of light.
-It has therefore been requested that the applicant provide data contained within its lighting scheme 3.4 Horizontal 1.8m Filled ISO Contour, to include the contours for 0.21 and 0.5 not currently shown in the report. - 8.55 ECC Place Services Ecology have been re-consulted following these comments and have confirmed they are satisfied that no additional information is required to be submitted by the applicant prior to determination of the application.
-Furthermore, they confirm they are satisfied that the inclusion of a bund around the 3G pitch would adequately prevent light spill to the treeline to the west of the proposed pitch.
+Given this, they raise no objections subject to conditions relating to securing mitigation/enhancement measures, a biodiversity enhancement strategy and a wildlife sensitive lighting scheme. - 8.60 During the determination of the application, comments have been received stating that bats will be affected by the proposal and that the data contained within the reports demonstrates that bats